civo/status/content/issues/2021-06-10-cluster-launch-disruption-lon1.md

 section: issue
 ---

+We are continuing work on mitigating the disruption caused by underlying node storage issues.
+Currently, cluster launches are available as normal in the NYC1 region.
+While we work on the issue we cannot rule out the possibility of temporary disruption to existing nodes or instances.

+---

 LON1 super cluster is still partially degraded due to suspected underlying node storage CSI issues.
 We have now re-enabled traffic and are continuing a triage and restoration of impacted nodes/services.